vasildakov/mysupply/README.md

 ## Build

-After running `composer test` code coverage report will be generated in `./build` folder.
+After running `composer test` code coverage report will be generated in the `./build` folder.

 ## Cli